lowrycito/handbook/pages/study-manual-general-handbook-31.md

   * How to strengthen relationships with parents and other family members.

-  * The principles and standards in the booklet For the Strength of Youth.
+  * The principles in For the Strength of Youth: A Guide for Making Choices.

   * Ways the youth can participate in God’s work of salvation and exaltation (see 1.2).